yungcypo/Obsidian/Git.md

 ## Configure git
-If you want to use [GitHub](https://github.com), use your username and email from there `git config --global user.name "yungcypo"`
+If you want to use [GitHub](https://github.com), use your username and email from there `git config --global user.name "cyprich"`
 `git config --global user.email "cypooriginal@gmail.com`

 # Basic Commands